MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/app-governance-feedback.md

 # How to submit feedback on app governance

-In order to submit feedback on the app governance add-on to Microsoft Cloud App Security:
+In order to submit feedback on the app governance add-on to Microsoft Defender for Cloud Apps:

 - In the lower right corner of any portal page you’d like to submit feedback on, click the black feedback button.